This article was first published in June 2019 and updated in June 2020.

 Open 24 hours every single day of the year, the Mustafa Centre in Little India is a paradise for all those who love to shop at night and prefer to find everything in one building.
 The shopping centre offers quite a range of products – some of which can be quite strange.
+It’s the perfect spot to visit when it rains in Singapore as you can explore it for hours without even knowing it’s wet outside.

 In this guide to Mustafa Centre Singapore you will find all the information you need from floor plans and how to explore this labyrinth to our top strangest finds.